onlyoneaman/minidev-tools/components/about/url-encoder.md

 URL encoding is also called as Percent-encoding

 How to encode url online?
-Using the mini tools URL encoding online tool feature you can easily encode any URL
+Using the minidev.tools URL encoding online tool feature you can easily encode any URL

 Example of URL encoding
 Check below for the simple example: